Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Towards generic realisations

 \subsection{Measures of global consistency in direct products}

+Direct products of amalgamation patterns $\H/\I$ with suitable groupoids will allow us to obtain strongly coherent and simple coverings $\hat{\H}/\hat{\I}$, and, through these by Lemma~\ref{coverreallem}, realisations.
+The ensuing realisations themselves thus materialise as reduced products, viz.\ quotients of the coverings $\hat{\H}/\hat{\I}$ obtained as direct products w.r.t.\ the congruence relation $\approx$ induced by the identifications according to the $\rho_{\hat{e}}$ of $\hat{\H}$.

+The qualitative difference between coherence and strong coherence may be interpreted as a fundamental difference between element-wise versus tuple-wise consistency. \footnote{There seems to be a vague analogy between these discrete combinatorial notions and classical geometric notions of path independence and contractibility in homotopy.} At the technical level, this difference manifests itself as a difference between graph-like and hypergraph-like phenomena.
+While graph-like structures admit (even unbranched) finite $N$-acyclic coverings through direct products with Cayley graphs of groups~\cite{OttoAPAL04,DO}, finite $N$-acyclic hypergraph coverings (in general necessarily branched coverings) naturally arise as reduced products with Cayely graphs of groupoids.

 We show that direct products of amalgamation patterns with Cayley graphs of compatible finite groupoids $\G/\I$ produce finite coverings that are coherent, while further direct products with Cayley graphs of compatible and $2$-acyclic groupoids guarantee simplicity and strong coherence.
-The coverings involved really arise at the level of the underlying incidence pattern $\I$, where they can be pictured as bisimilar coverings in the usual graph setting and where an edge- and vertex-coloured graph encodes a Kripke structure.
-In this sense a groupoid $\G/\I$ induces a covering $\hat{\I}$ of $\I$ by the Cayley graph of $\G$.
-The covering of $\I$ by $\hat{\I}$ can be lifted to a covering of $\H/\I$ by $\hat{\H}/\hat{\I}$, which is based on a natural product of $\H$ with $\G$.
-The resulting amalgamation pattern $\hat{H}/\hat{\I}$ is coherent if $\G/\I$ is chosen to be compatible with $\H/\I$; it is simple and strongly coherent if $\G/\I$ is also chosen to be at least $2$-acyclic and $\H/\I$ was coherent to start with.
-In the following we present the details.
+The coverings involved really arise at the level of the underlying incidence pattern $\I$, where they can be pictured as \emph{bisimilar coverings} in the usual graph setting (where an edge- and vertex-coloured graph encodes a transition system or Kripke structure).